Balcha Safo: Early career

 Originally of humble birth, Balcha Safo, along with Habte Giyorgis Dinagde, was one of many castrated prisoners of war taken during Menelik II's expansions into the Hadiya state under Hassan Enjamo between 1875 and 1889.
-His ethnicity is disputed with some sources claiming that he was an ethnic Gurage and others claiming he was an ethnic Oromo.
+His ethnicity is disputed with some sources claiming he was an ethnic Gurage, and others claiming he was an ethnic Oromo..
 Balcha came to the notice of Emperor Menelik II who brought him back to Addis Ababa where he was educated.

 He distinguished himself at the imperial court and showed particular skill in military exercises and theory.
 He made his reputation during the First Italo-Ethiopian War when he served as the chief gunner of the Ethiopian artillery.
 According to oral tradition, he would achieve fame and notoriety during the Battle of Adwa when he replaced a dead cannoneer and began to aim the cannon himself.
 After the war he was rewarded with elevation to the aristocratic status of dejazmach.

 From 1898 to 1908, Balcha was Shum (or governor) of Sidamo province.
 After the death of Dejazmach Yilma Mekonen in 1907, he became the Shum of Harar from 1910 to 1914.
 From 1917 to 1928, he again served as Shum of Sidamo.